Do Solar Panels Need to Face South? | CRG Direct Blog

 North~55%

-On a 4kW system in Hampshire, the difference between south-facing and east or west-facing is roughly 500 kWh per year - worth around £125 at current electricity prices.
-That gap doesn't close the financial case for solar; it extends the payback period by 12-18 months.
+On a 4kW system in Hampshire, the difference between south-facing and east or west-facing is roughly 500 kWh per year, worth around £125 at current electricity prices, depending on your usage and energy costs.
+That gap doesn't close the financial case for solar, it extends the payback period by 12-18 months.

 North-facing panels aren't recommended.
-At 55% of south-facing output, the system size required to generate meaningful savings pushes costs up to a point where other investments make more sense.
+At 55% of south-facing output, the system size required to generate meaningful savings pushes costs up to a point where other options make more sense.

 A south-facing system peaks around midday.
-Most households don't use much electricity at midday - people are at work, appliances aren't running, and grid export rates may be lower than what you'd save using the electricity yourself.
+Most households don't use much electricity then, since people are at work and appliances aren't running, and grid export rates may be lower than what you'd save by using the electricity yourself.

-An east-west split generates earlier in the morning and later in the afternoon, which aligns better with actual usage patterns in most homes.
-A household with two adults leaving for work at 8am and returning at 6pm captures more usable solar generation from an east-west system than from a south-facing one that peaks at 1pm.
+An east-west split generates earlier in the morning and later in the afternoon, which aligns better with how most homes actually use power.
+A household with two adults leaving for work at 8am and returning at 6pm captures more usable solar from an east-west system than from a south-facing one peaking at 1pm.

-East-west installations also tend to have higher self-consumption rates, which matters because using solar electricity saves you 24.5p/kWh (the current Ofgem rate) while exporting it earns 4-25p/kWh depending on your SEG tariff.
-The more you use directly, the better the return.
+East-west installations also tend to have higher self-consumption rates, which matters because using your own solar electricity saves you more than exporting it earns.
+The more you use directly, the better the savings.
+For homes on time-of-use tariffs like Octopus Agile, spreading generation across more of the day adds further value.

 A flat roof gives you complete freedom over orientation and tilt.
-Most installers default to south-facing at 30-35° on flat roofs, which delivers optimal annual output.
-An east-west array at a lower angle (10-15°) is increasingly common on larger flat roofs - two rows of panels facing opposite directions produce a broader generation curve, reduce wind loading on the mounting frames, and suit households that want consistent generation from morning to evening rather than a midday peak.
+Most installers default to south-facing at 30-35°, which delivers optimal annual output.
+An east-west array at a lower angle (10-15°) is increasingly common on larger flat roofs, as two rows of panels facing opposite directions produce a broader generation curve, reduce wind loading, and suit households that want steady generation from morning to evening rather than a midday peak.

 Size the system appropriately.
-If east or west-facing panels produce 85% of south-facing output, installing a slightly larger system (5kW instead of 4kW, for example) closes most of that gap.
-The cost difference between a 4kW and 5kW system is typically £1,200-£1,800 - less than the lifetime generation difference justifies.
+If east or west-facing panels produce 85% of south-facing output, a slightly larger system (5kW instead of 4kW) closes most of that gap.
+The cost difference between a 4kW and 5kW system is typically £1,200-£1,800.
+See how many panels you need for sizing.

 Use power optimisers.
 On a single-string inverter, one shaded or poorly oriented panel drags down the whole string.
-Optimisers let each panel operate independently, which matters more on east-west installations where different panels may be in shadow at different times of day.
+Optimisers let each panel work independently, which matters more on east-west installations where different panels sit in shadow at different times of day.

 A south-facing roof with significant shading from a neighbouring building or mature trees will underperform a lightly shaded east-facing roof.
-Shade in the morning or evening hours cuts proportionally less generation than shade during the peak midday hours - but any consistent shading that reduces a string's output needs to be factored into system design.
+Shade in the morning or evening cuts proportionally less generation than shade during peak midday hours, but any consistent shading that reduces a string's output needs to be factored into the design.

-Before focusing on orientation, identify any shading that will affect the panels throughout the day and across seasons.
+Before focusing on orientation, identify any shading that will affect the panels through the day and across seasons.
 Winter sun is much lower in the sky than summer sun, so a tree that casts no shadow in July may shade panels significantly from October to March.
-A thorough survey before installation catches this; a quote based on a satellite image or brief site visit may not.
+A thorough survey before installation catches this.
+A quote based on a satellite image or brief visit may not.

 FAQ

 My roof faces southeast.
 Is it worth installing panels?
 A southeast-facing roof at a standard pitch produces around 95% of south-facing output.
-The difference over a 4kW system's lifetime is around £2,000-£3,000 in reduced generation - significant, but not a reason to avoid solar.
-Most homeowners with southeast-facing roofs see payback periods of 8-11 years, which is financially sound at current electricity prices.
+Most homeowners with southeast-facing roofs still see sound payback at current electricity prices, depending on usage and generation.
+It's not a reason to avoid solar.

 Will a west-facing system work if I mostly charge an EV in the evening?
 West-facing panels suit evening EV charging better than south-facing ones.
-Generation peaks in the afternoon and continues into early evening, which overlaps with when most people return home and plug in.
-Combined with a battery, you can capture what the panels generate in the afternoon and use it to charge the car at 7-8pm.
+Generation peaks in the afternoon and continues into early evening, overlapping with when most people return home and plug in.
+Combined with a battery, you can store the afternoon's generation and use it to charge the car at 7-8pm.

 Does orientation affect SEG payments?
-SEG pays per kWh exported at the same rate regardless of your roof's orientation.
-You'll export less from an east or west-facing system (lower total generation, potentially higher self-consumption) but the rate per unit stays the same.
-Best fixed rates in 2026: 25p/kWh (Good Energy), 24p/kWh (EDF).
+SEG pays per kWh exported at the same rate regardless of orientation.
+You'll export less from an east or west-facing system, but the rate per unit stays the same.
+Best fixed rates in 2026 reach around 25p/kWh, though top rates are limited and often conditional on buying your system from that supplier.
+Most widely-available rates are lower and change over time.

 What if planning restrictions mean I can only use a non-south-facing roof?
-Conservation areas and listed buildings sometimes restrict panels on street-facing slopes, which may rule out the south-facing side.
+Conservation areas and listed buildings sometimes restrict panels on street-facing slopes.
 In those cases, rear-of-property installation on a non-optimal facing is usually permitted and still generates worthwhile output.
-An east or west-facing rear roof at 85% of optimal is a better outcome than no system at all.
+An east or west-facing rear roof at 85% of optimal beats no system at all.

-CRG Direct surveys every roof before recommending a system configuration - orientation, shading, pitch, and roof condition all go into the assessment.
+CRG Direct surveys every roof before recommending a configuration: orientation, shading, pitch and roof condition all go into the assessment.
 MCS Certified, HIES Accredited.

 Contact us for a free site survey and quote.
 We'll respond within one working day.